symfony/symfony-docs/security/json_login_setup.rst

 How to Build a JSON Authentication Endpoint
 ===========================================

 In this entry, you'll build a JSON endpoint to log in your users.
-Of course, when the user logs in, you can load your users from anywhere - like the database.
+When the user logs in, you can load your users from anywhere - like the database.
 See :ref:`security-user-providers` for details.